Measuring price impact and information content of trades in a time-varying setting: Model comparison and selection

-To test the normality of residuals we apply the Jarque-Bera (JB) test.
-For the residuals of the equation of price return we consider standardized residuals, whereas for the residuals of the trade sign equation we apply the JB test on quantile residuals.
-The reason is that in this case we have residuals of an inverse logistic and, thus, of a generalized linear model (see \cite{collett2002modelling} and \cite{agresti2015foundations} for more details).
-In the original H model we apply the JB test directly on the residuals, since this is a linear model. \\
+In this part, we compute the skewness and kurtosis of the residuals to test whether the distributions of the data are far from the Gaussian assumption.
+For the residuals of the return equation we consider standardized residuals, whereas for the trade sign equation, we test quantile residuals.
+The reason is that in this case, we have residuals from an inverse logistic and, thus, of a generalized linear model (see \cite{agresti2015foundations} for more details).
+In the original H model, we test directly the residuals, since this is a linear model.

-Table \ref{rescheck} shows the results of the residual checking of the return and the trade equation of the four models.
-For the return equation, since the p-values of the original Hasbrouck model are very close to zero, we conclude that the residuals are highly misspecified.
-The inverse logistic transformation improves the residuals in case of the MH model.
-Indeed, in this case the p-values of the JB test lie in the interval between 1\% and 5\%.
-The use of the aggregation technique (jointly with the nonlinear transformation) makes the residuals roughly Gaussian.
-Indeed, for the AMH model the p-value of the JB test is around 8\% (both for AAPL and MSFT), indicating that the assumption of Gaussianity cannot be rejected.
-The introduction of the time-varying parameter increases further the estimated p-values of the JB test.
-Indeed, the SDAMH model shows the highest values (roughly 10\%) of the p-values.
-For the trade sign equation, again the standardized residuals of the H model are not Gaussian, because the p-value are very small.
-For the MHM, the AMHM, and the SDAMH the quantile residual analysis can be considered satisfactory, since all the p-values are larger than 10\% indicating that the residuals of the two models can be considered to be Gaussian.
+Tables \ref{reschecksk} and \ref{rescheckk} show the results.
+For the return equation, since the skewness and the kurtosis of the original Hasbrouck's model are far from the Gaussian ones, we conclude that the model is highly misspecified.
+The inverse logistic transformation improves the residuals of the trade sign in the case of the MH model.
+The use of the aggregation technique (jointly with the non-linear transformation) strongly improves the quality of the results, but some issues are still present for the $r_t$ equation.
+Finally, with the introduction of the time-varying parameters in the SDAMH model, the analysis can be considered satisfactory.